 The first comes with a low-profile bracket or half-height bracket installed before installation, and the second comes with a standard size bracket.
 They can be exchanged for a low-profile card, whether it is an ATX case or a low-profile case for a PC case.

-For computers, one of the best low profile graphics card listed in the following should be considered since they offer:
+For computers, one of the best low profile graphics cards listed in the following should be considered since they offer:

 GPU Model: You should check its GPU model before examining any of the graphics card specifications.
 This is because a higher-end GPU model like the Nvidia GTX 1650 is far more robust than the Nvidia GT 710 GPU in the lower end.